 Nomics: from the Greek - management or husbandry of resources.

 The ancient Greeks understood the finite extent of their natural resources and the benefits they received from them.
-They also understood husbandary, the need to care for their resources.
+They also understood husbandry, the need to care for their resources.
 To them, economics was about more than money and growth at all costs.

-The Biosphere Reserve is continually looking at ways that it can help businesses maximise the benefit they receive from the environment and things it can do to preserve and sustain that environment for future generations.
+Our biosphere is continually looking at ways that it can help businesses maximise the benefit they receive from the environment and things it can do to preserve and sustain that environment for future generations.